kakaobrain/nlp-paper-reading/notes/Deep_Double_Descent.md

-## Deep Double Descent:
-Where Bigger Models And More Data Hurt
+## Deep Double Descent: Where Bigger Models And More Data Hurt

-Harvard University and OpenAI

 ## References